thx8411/javamelody-prometheus-exporter/README.md

 MelodyExporter also provides an exposed javamelody servlet for self monitoring.

+The log level can be modified in the log4j.properties file.

 All metrics use the application name as metric prefix.

 ### Example melodyexporter.properties